mikeerickson/gulp-messenger/README.md

 - will create a new log file each day

 boldVariables (default: true)
 - when perform interpolation, the actual variable will be bold

+useDumpForObjects (defualt: true)
+- when enabled, is passing a single object paramter, msg.dump() will be used instead of standard console output
+- when disabled, native msg.xxx will be used (default colors, etc)

 ```